 Huge crisis around the UK forcing secondary schools to cut members of staff meaning bigger classes and less individual attention for pupils

-With all of this said, there has been a rise in population by 4,500 pupils in England, showing the higher the population the harder it’ll be to fund for each pupil.
-Teaching assistant Lisa Bemister, who works at Kents Hill Junior School in Essex says: “it’s been a tough couple of years working as a teaching assistant, seeing the number of teachers that have been let go is such a shame.
-Not only that but it’s not giving the pupils what they need because of how little staff we have.
-There have been problems with the most standard things like books and paper which is obviously not right”.
+There’s been a rise in population by 4,500 pupils in England, showing the higher the population the harder it’ll be to fund each pupil.
+Teaching assistant Lisa Bemister, who works at Kents Hill School in Essex says: “it’s been a tough couple of years working as a teaching assistant, the number of teachers that have been let go is a shame.
+It’s not giving the pupils what they need because of how little staff we have.
+There have been problems with standard things like books which is obviously not right”.

-… “I’ve also seen in some school’s parents have had to provide the equipment for their children, does that apply here?”
+… “I’ve seen in school’s that parents have had to provide the equipment for their children, does that apply here?”

-“At the start of the year, we sent out letters recommending that the parents provide the children with stationary just because we didn’t have enough to go around for every pupil”
+“At the start of the year, we sent out letters recommending they provide their children with stationary just because we didn’t have enough to go around”

-…” And have you noticed a drop in numbers of staff?
-Are there problems with getting staff to cover classes?”
+…” Have you noticed a drop in staff?
+Are there problems with getting staff to cover?”

-“For the members of staff, we notice but for the students I like to think that it’s not as noticeable.
-The classes have been moved around so certain members of staff will have to teach more classes a day than others because there isn’t enough for every class”
+“For the staff, we notice but for students I think that it’s not as noticeable.
+The classes have been moved around so certain staff will have to teach more classes a day than others”

-A new research shown by the National Education Union (the newly merged National Union of Teachers and the Association of Teachers and Lecturers) and TES has shown that 94% of staff in the UK have paid for essential materials such as pens, paper, rulers etc, out of their own pocket.
+New research shown by the National Education Union and TES has shown that 94% of staff in the UK have paid for essential materials such as pens and paper out their own pocket.
 This shows that for some teachers, it’s rinsing them of their wages, some have spent thousands.

-While some are spending thousands, other teachers have set up donations to raise money for essential equipment that the school aren’t providing.
-42% of parents across the UK were asked to give money to the school this year and have also been asked to supply their children with the essential equipment.
-This is really showing what the crisis has come too and how it’s affecting many people.
+While some are spending thousands, others have set up donations to raise money for equipment that the school aren’t providing.
+42% of parents across the UK were asked to give money to the school this year and have been asked to supply their children with equipment.
+This is showing what the crisis has come too and how it’s affecting many people.

-Education in the UK should be seen as a privilege as there are countries across the globe that can’t fund education at all.
-But with all this in mind, if they are going to fund education for the pupils, essential equipment like pens and paper should be supplied.
+Education in the UK is a right and therefore they need to be providing essential equipment like pens and paper to every student.
 This could affect pupils learning due to a shortage in staff and no 1 on 1 sessions available, especially effecting the ones who have difficulty in learning.